zaterdag 26 december 2015

 CQ WW WPX CW contest 2015 with an indoor 15" Cylinder dipole

-On Saturday I worked with the antenna in the shack, with the antenna 4 meters above the ground.
-On Sunday morning I placed the antenna in the attic, on a height on 7 meters above the ground.
+On Saturday I worked with the Monster Dipole in the shack, on a height of 4 meters above the ground.
+On Sunday morning I placed the antenna in the dormer window in the attic, on a height of 7 meters above the ground.

 Saturday